SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 1. Thief
    * Speedy class that can use any weapons except minion
-   * Base ability could be stealth, a burst of speed, etc
+   * Has an active dodge ability that moves the player a short distance towards the cursor

    1. Assassin
          * Attacks from stealth to deal bonus damage